 With the Pakistani community closing ranks, and threads of suspicion reaching farther than anyone could have predicted, the investigation leaves Sanne facing an ordeal she may not survive.

 Cold to the Touch, is the sequel to No Good Reason, and the second in the Dark Peak series.
 The book won a Goldie for Best Mystery/Thriller at the 2016 GCLS awards.
-The paperback and e-book are available from Amazon or the Bold Strokes website.
+The paperback and e-book are available from Amazon or the Bold Strokes website, and the audio book is available from Audible.

 Winter in the Derbyshire Peaks: months of knee-deep snow, short days, and rocketing crime rates.